 In the next phase there will be a web portal (online catalogue) that researchers can search for coded samples and restricted data of interest.

 Everyone is a stakeholder in biobanking.
-Specific interested parties include patients, patient groups, members of the public, researchers, biobank staff, hospital staff and hospitals, ethicists, lawyers, universities, international biobank experts, politicians, funding agencies and biopharmaceutical companies.
+Specific interested parties include patients, patient groups, members of the public, researchers, biobank staff, hospital staff and hospitals, ethicists, lawyers, universities, international biobank experts, politicians, funding agencies and biopharmaceutical companies to develop new treatments and tests.
 This does not include the commercial sector that develops sophisticated software, laboratory equipment, storage systems, etc for use in biobanks.

 In May 2018 The European Union introduced the General Data Protection Regulations (GDPR) which are designed to give EU citizens more control over their personal data.
 Although GDPR were intended to harmonise data regulation in member states, individual countries differ in their interpretation.
 In Ireland, the Data Protection Act and Health Research